logic-found/Microservice-Architecture-on-Azure-with-ELK-logging/README.md

 <img width="850" alt="Cloud Architecture Diagram" src="https://github.com/user-attachments/assets/98874ae7-f3d7-477f-ab6f-51d15ed17a60">

 ## Key Components of the Architecture
-- **Bicep** : An Azure-native infrastructure-as-code language, simplifies infrastructure provisioning and allows easy tracking, updating, and deployment via CI/CD.
+- **Bicep** : An Azure-native infrastructure-as-code language, simplifies infrastructure provisioning and allows easy tracking, updating, and deployment of services.
-- **Azure DevOps**: CI/CD tool for automating the development and deployment processes.
+- **Azure DevOps**: Utilized as the CI/CD tool for automating the development and deployment processes.
-- **Frontend:** A React-based application deployed on Azure App Service.
+- **Azure App Service:** Hosted the React frontend on App Service deployed via Docker images.
+- **Azure Container Registry:** Used store the docker images.
-- **Backend:** Deployed Node.js microservices as Azure functions, each handling a specific service independently.
+- **Azure Function App:** Deployed Node.js microservices as Azure functions, each handling a specific service independently.
-- **Data Storage:** Cosmos DB as database providing a managed, scalable NoSQL database solution for storing app data.
+- **Azure Cosmos DB:** Utilized Cosmos DB as database providing a managed, scalable NoSQL database solution for storing app data.
-- **API Gateway:** Azure API Management (APIM) to secure and manage API access.
+- **Azure API Gateway:** Secures and manages API access to the backend services.
-- **Logging and Monitoring:** ELK (Elasticsearch and Kibana) on an Azure VM for centralized logging.
+- **Logging and Monitoring:** Used Elastic Search and Kibana for monitoring.
+Collects and visualizes backend logs, enabling real-time monitoring and troubleshooting.
+Deployed on **Azure VM** via docker-compose and utilized certificates for secure connection.

 ## Application Overview
 SimpleNote is a note-taking microservice application with the following features: